CNVC Certified Trainers

 Stephanie was born and raised in Florence, Italy, where she earned her Bachelor in Languages and a Ph.D. in Philosophy.
 Stephanie moved to the USA in 1993, when she married her beloved husband.
 Together they are parenting their three self-educated children (biological and adopted).

-On the practical level, this led Stephanie to serve for over 10 years as a volunteer leader with La Leche League International.
+Stephanie served for over 10 years as a volunteer leader with La Leche League International.
 Aware of the specific challenges and joys of raising an adopted child, Stephanie studied with Dr. Daniel Siegel and Dr. Bruce Perry to better understand how trauma affects brain development.

 She is particularly interested in exploring NVC within the context of family, community, interdependence, and the whole web of life.
 She offers workshops, online training, retreats, and large family camps, with a special focus on intergenerational community, parenting, healthy attachment practices, and leadership training.